-Here we discuss the unique behavior of the ITCZ in the Northland continental configurations.
-513 We find that the ITCZ in both hemispheres of all Northland experiments extends farther poleward 514 than in Aqua (with the exception of NorthlandDry, which has very little precipitation over land), despite the greater water vapour content and absorbed SW radiation in Aqua.
-There is an extensive 516 literature exploring how hemispherically asymmetric sources of energy to the atmosphere cause 517 the atmosphere to transport energy from the energy-rich hemisphere to the energy-poor hemisphere, with a corresponding shift in the zonally averaged ITCZ towards the energy-rich hemi-519 sphere (Kang et al. 2008; Yoshimori and Broccoli 2008; Fasullo and Trenberth 2008; Donohoe 520 et al. 2013; Geen et al. 2020).
-The relationship between the magnitude of cross-equatorial energy 521 transport and the location of the ITCZ has been explored for the modern Earth system, where the 522 ITCZ shifts 2.4-2.7°S per PW increase in northward cross-equatorial energy transport (Donohoe 523 et al. 2013).
-In our idealized simulations, we find a marginally steeper relationship than Donohoe et al. (2013), with a 3.4° southward shift in the annual mean ITCZ latitude per PW increase in 525 northward cross-equatorial energy transport (figure 10, S7).
-526
+There is an extensive literature exploring how hemispherically asymmetric sources of energy to the atmosphere cause the atmosphere to transport energy from the energy-rich hemisphere to the energy-poor hemisphere, with a corresponding shift in the zonally averaged ITCZ towards the energy-rich hemisphere (Kang et al. 2008; Yoshimori and Broccoli 2008; Fasullo and Trenberth 2008; Donohoe et al. 2013; Geen et al. 2020).
+The relationship between the magnitude of cross-equatorial energy transport and the location of the ITCZ has been explored for the modern Earth system, where the ITCZ shifts 2.4-2.7°S per PW increase in northward cross-equatorial energy transport (Donohoe et al. 2013).
+In our idealized simulations, we find a marginally steeper relationship than Donohoe et al. (2013), with a 3.4° southward shift in the annual mean ITCZ latitude per PW increase in northward cross-equatorial energy transport (figure 11, S7).
+Several factors impact this slope, including the gross moist stability of the model and the influence of cloud cover, a mechanism which is absent from our experimental framework (Geen et al. 2020; Voigt et al. 2014).

 The greater poleward extent of the zonally averaged ITCZ location is best explained by comparing the NorthlandDark and Aqua experiments, since these two configurations have the same surface albedo and differ only in the heat capacity and capacity to store water in the NH.
-We argue that the primary reason for the greater poleward extent of the ITCZ in the Northland simulations is the difference in heat capacity between the land and ocean hemispheres, which generates a larger hemispheric energy imbalance than in Aqua (both seasonally and in the annual mean).
+We argue that the primary reason for the greater poleward extent of the ITCZ in the Northland simulations is the difference in heat capacity between the land and ocean hemispheres, which generates greater hemispheric energy imbalances than in Aqua - both seasonally and in the annual mean.